Our Story

 Origins of Eli Review

 Eli Review (also known simply as “Eli” and pronounced EE-lie) was invented to support evidence-based teaching practices and facilitate rich peer learning environments.
 Invented in writing classrooms at Michigan State University, Eli became necessary because no technologies existed to support the feedback and revision cycles that lead to better learning and more effective writers.
+Now, 15 years later, there are more options available to learners and teachers, but very few that are evidence-based and that structure proven ways of teaching.

-More Info: see the original whitepaper for more on the concepts, assumptions, and theories behind Eli Review.
+For additional detail on the origins, see the original whitepaper for more on the concepts, assumptions, and theories behind Eli Review.

 Development Team